1729prashant/misc-learning/README.md

 # misc-learning
-Miscellaneous collection of items that were relatively hard to find over the years, or worth noting for me, or just learning
+Miscellaneous collection of items that were relatively hard to find over the years, or worth noting for me.

-use at your own risk. you are responsible for any damages you incurr after you download or use any code from this repo/project, if any damages do occur.
+use at your own risk.